simonneutert/sinatras-skeleton/README.md

 ## <a name="why"></a>Why?
 Why not Rails?

-Sinatra is a ruby/rack framework, that can be used as an alternative where Rails would simply be an overkill (though Rail5 really lost weight).
+Sinatra is a ruby/rack framework, that can be used as an alternative where Rails would simply be an overkill.

 I started working my way through the sinatra docs, aiming for a setup that can easily be modeled to a basic use case.